HefkayDev18/HefkayDev18/README.md

 <!--- ## 📫 Contact
 🏆 What I’m Proud Of
-Project X: Built a comprehensive employee management system that streamlined HR operations by 30%.
+Project X: Built a comprehensive employee management system that streamlined HR operations.
 Open Source Contributions: Contributed to open-source projects focusing on .NET and React ecosystems.
 Certifications: Completed a series of certifications in cloud computing, full-stack development, and software architecture.
 🔭 I’m currently working on ...